Rajesh Maru: Early life and education

-Maru was born at Nairobi in October 1962.
+Rajesh Jamandass Maru was born in Nairobi in October 1962.
 He moved with his family to England in 1972, after his father had been headhunted by Mercedes-Benz.
-They settled in London, where Maru first attended Oakington Manor Primary School.
-He was encouraged by his teacher to take up cricket, where he was spotted at school trials by Jack Robertson.
+They settled in London, when Maru was 8 years age.
+He first attended Oakington Manor Primary School.
+He was encouraged by his teacher to take up cricket, where he was spotted at school trials by former Test cricketer Jack Robertson.
+Aged 9, he began playing for Middlesex at under-10 level.
+From Oakington, he undertook his secondary education at Rooks Heath School in South Harrow, where he captained the cricket team.